 We are the Waste Planning Authority for Somerset, excluding Exmoor National Park, responsible for determining planning applications for radioactive waste management in Somerset, apart from Nationally Significant Infrastructure Projects.

 The Government expects us to plan for the sustainable management of low level radioactive waste (LLW).

 Industry may also propose treatment and storage of intermediate level waste (ILW).

 What we are responsible for

-We are responsible for planning policy on radioactive waste in Somerset.
-A chapter in the Somerset Waste Core Strategy (adopted 2013) focuses on radioactive waste treatment and storage (covering LLW and ILW), supported by evidence.
+We are responsible for the planning policy on radioactive waste in Somerset.
+A chapter in the Somerset Waste Core Strategy (adopted 2013) focuses on radioactive waste treatment and storage (covering low level radioactive waste and intermediate level waste), supported by evidence.

-Our planning policy team has updated a topic paper on radioactive waste, which is available in the Downloads section of this page.
+Our planning policy team has updated a topic paper on radioactive waste – Waste topic paper C – Radioactive waste.
 This replaces a topic paper on radioactive waste approved in early 2012.

 Hinkley Point is the main producer of radioactive waste in Somerset and is the main focus of our work on radioactive waste planning policy.

 Hinkley Point includes: